 In April 2018, the Group received notices from a local court that certain plaintiffs have filed a lawsuit against it about the infringement of copyright and unauthorized selling on the Group's website and mobile applications for a piece of literature work, with the related claim for damages of approximately RMB99.8 million.
 However, the actual income the Group generated from such literature work was less than RMB1,500.
-The Group received the judgment from the local court in April 2020 and received the final judgement from a higher local court in December 2020, which both ordered it to pay the plaintiffs a total of approximately RMB1.0 million as economic compensation and reimbursement of the plaintiff's reasonable expenses.
-As of the date of this annual report, the time limit for lodging an appeal against the judgments has not expired yet and the Group cannot assure that the plaintiffs or it will not appeal another judgment.
+The Group received the judgment from the local court in April 2020 and received the final judgement from a higher local court in December 2020, which both ordered it to pay the plaintiffs a total of approximately RMB1.0 million in damages to the plaintiff.
+The Group had paid the total of approximately RMB1.0 million to the plaintiff and fulfilled its obligation under the judgment.
+Nevertheless, the plaintiff could still apply for a retrial under PRC civil procedures.
+As of the date of this annual report, the time limit for an application for a retrial has not expired yet and the Group cannot assure that the plaintiffs will not make such application.